 Limited Visual Assessments

-As part of the inventory process, the BIS team conducts a Level 2 Basic assessment from the ground of every tree that is inventoried.
-During a Level 2 Basic assessment, Inventory Arborists walk completely around a tree and look for defects in all visible areas of a tree, including the surrounding area.
+During a Level 2 Basic assessment, Arborists walk completely around a tree and look for defects in all visible areas of a tree, including the surrounding area.
 These assessments include the use of a rubber mallet for "sounding" the tree and probes that can be used to evaluate open cavities.
-During the inventory, or as part of a tree risk assessment project, the Inventory Arborist can determine whether some aspect of tree structure or health indicates that a more comprehensive tree structure evaluation (Level 3 Advanced assessment) is needed to more thoroughly evaluate tree condition and risk of failure.
+During an inventory, or as part of a tree risk assessment project, the Arborist can determine whether some aspect of tree structure or health indicates that a more comprehensive tree structure evaluation (Level 3 Advanced assessment) is needed to more thoroughly evaluate tree condition and risk of failure.
 Whether part of an inventory or as a separate project, trees are presented in a risk assessment and mitigation report with noted defects and observations.

 Level 3 Advanced assessments are assessments of the roots, stem, or crown of a tree.
 These assessments may include climbing inspections, examination of the root system using a compressed-air tool (that avoids damage to roots and underground utilities), or one or more of the following: resistance drilling using a precision drilling instrument called a resistograph; or sonic tomography that produces a visual representation of internal conditions based on how sound moved through the tree.
-The BIS team can perform the assessments, whether previously recommended in a tree inventory or as individual projects, and then recommend appropriate measures, such as mitigation, maintenance, or removal.
+The Bartlett Consulting and Regional Inventory Arborist teams can perform the assessments, whether previously recommended in a tree inventory or as individual projects, and then recommend appropriate measures, such as mitigation, maintenance, or removal.
 The results are presented in a tree risk assessment report that includes all field observations, pictures, testing results, and recommendation options.